 Since you all have probably read a few of my stories over the years, I thought I would break down a few of those as well.

 “Twenty Reasons to Stay and One to Leave”: This is a story I’ve dissected here at LR already, so it should be familiar to you.
 The body of this story is that it’s a list story—and it takes some effort to dig in, to figure out what’s going on, and to add up the details.
 The mind is trying to decipher what exactly happened here, a tragedy for sure, the loss of a child, the end of a marriage.
 There are clues, but it’s elusive, and you might not get it all until the very last lines.
-The soul is all about the emotion not only in the death of a child, at the father’s hands (accident or not) but the realization in the denouement—the last few lines—going from loving her too much to leave, to loving her so much he has to leave, to accepting that he is one of those thousand cuts, making things worse, and that she’ll never heal (nor will he) if he doesn’t move on.
+The soul is all about the emotion not only in the death of a child, at the father’s hands (accident or not) but the realization in the denouement—the last few lines—going from loving her too much to leave, to loving his wife so much he has to leave, to accepting that he is one of those thousand cuts, making things worse, and that she’ll never heal (nor will he) if he doesn’t move on.
 It should be heartbreaking.

-Disintegration: In my second novel, the body is all about this unnamed protagonist who has lost everything, his wife and kids killed in a car accident, resigned to a Dexter life, where he kills bad people.
+Disintegration: In my second novel, the body is all about this unnamed protagonist who has lost everything, his wife and kids killed in a car accident, resigned to a Dexter kind of life, where he kills bad people.
 This is the only reason he can get out of the bed—seeking a balance in a world filled with chaos and injustice.
 The mind comes in when we get that full voicemail recording, and realize that things are not what they seem, and then of course the ending, where we see the family is still alive, and just fine.
 The soul comes through in his journey—detached and killing bad people; then putting a fellow assassin out of his misery; sparing the girl that he was going to beat and rape; finding his family and walking away as he realizes they are better off without him, not knowing that he’s alive.
 That should all add up over time.

-“Ring of Fire”: This is the novella that ends my latest collection (Spontaneous Human Combustion, which just made the Preliminary Bram Stoker ballot!).
+“Ring of Fire”: This is the novella that ends my latest collection (Spontaneous Human Combustion, which was a Bram Stoker finalist!).
 This science fiction, horror story, set in an isolated “arctic” setting is not what it seems.
 The body is weaving together a man in a lab running tests and his desire to be closer to the only visitor he has (Rebecca), with a disembodied pair of voices, and a running list of items.
 Readers will be looking for clues, trying to figure out what’s going on with this all—loops, and test, and solitude.
 There is enough daily mendacity and repetition that it should hold the reader’s attention, and make them ask questions.
 Mentally, as you start to figure this out, the reader will wonder what is true and what is false, what’s really going on here, who (or what) is Rebecca, really, and what did that whole thing about the monkeys mean?
 The soul comes into the end of this as we switch perspectives, over to Rebecca (who is actually a robot/AI), in order to see if this spontaneous human evolution has actually happened, via a collective unconscious (or subconscious).
 Men are responsible for most of the violence, gun deaths, rape, and war in the world.
 Did all of the hard work here in this prison, this lab, actually work?
 What I’m suggesting is that it did.
 That hope, that concept, should blow your mind.
 And if you care about the characters, about all of this, then it should really resonate.

 IN CONCLUSION